Conservation of historic vineyards in Santa Maria

 Where we are

 Over the years, these carefully sculptured mountainside vineyards provided employment and income for many.
-However, in the 19th century they started to fall into disrepair due to the arrival of vine diseases, immigration and difficulties in accessing markets.
-Invasive species started to claim ground, and the cultural landscape lost its glory and its potential to draw in the tourists.
+However, in the 19th century they started to fall into deterioration due to the arrival of vine diseases, immigration and difficulties in accessing markets.
+Invasive species started to claim ground, and the cultural landscape lost its glory and appeal to attracting tourists.

-Supported by RURITAGE, the Municipal de Vila do Porto with partners aims to regenerate the landscape by valuing its vineyards and the wine making, bringing together interests from the environment, agriculture, tourism and culture agencies.
-With collaborative rehabilitation of this rural heritage landscape, the local community can turn this trend around and derive sustainable tangible value through cultural, ecotourism and product sales.
+Supported by RURITAGE, the municipality of Vila do Porto together with partners aims to regenerate the landscape by valuing its vineyards and wine-making business, bringing together interests from the environment, agriculture, tourism and culture agencies.
+With a collaborative rehabilitation approach of the rural heritage landscape, the local community aims to turn things around and develop a sustainable tangible value through cultural, ecotourism and product sales.